Global Destinations:

 Do's:

 1. Try to learn as much Portuguese as you can.
 Yes, Portuguese.
 If you happen to visit other South American countries and have learned Spanish in the process, well, you can't use it.
-Try to learn some word- the usual conversational phrases and sentences.
+Try to learn some words - the usual conversational phrases and sentences.
 Remember that although you can survive with English in large cities, most people living in rural areas would not be able to understand you.

 2. Avoid dark and isolated places especially if you are alone.